gmarkall/nbep-7/README.md

 structures etc. that it needs for its normal operations.
 The method may be called multiple times during the lifetime of the program - subsequent calls should not invalidate or reset the state of the EMM.

+The `memalloc`, `memhostalloc`, and `mempin` methods are called when Numba requires an allocation of device or host memory, or pinning of host memory.

+`get_ipc_handle` is called when an IPC handle for an array is required.

+`get_memory_info` may be called at any time after `prepare_for_use`.

+`reset` is called as part of resetting a context.
+Numba does not normally call reset spontaneously, but it may be called at the behest of the user.

+`defer_cleanup` is called when the `numba.cuda.defer_cleanup` context manager is used from user code.

 ### Representing pointers